trnsrt/ts/_drafts/what-to-do-with-our-digital-lives.md

 The same would apply to social media.
 A fully decentralized digital identity would sort out most of the issues here.
 Fully controlled by the individual: Would you like to.. use your real name or just a pseudonym? or switch from one platform to the other in seconds? or move your history and connections to the new platform?
 All should be possible.

 Or even a better solution: Own your identity, history, connections and keep it in a safe place (blockchain?).
 Give temporary access to platforms and reach your audience instantly and without any restriction.
-Any problems?
+Having problems with a platform?
 Cut the cord and let another platform access your identity/history/connections.
 That easy.

 All is possible, thanks to technology but mainly to blockchain and crypto.
 This is coming.
 Sooner than you would imagine...